-This is Part Two of our series on the ‘Explore’ phase of The U Journey to guide an organisation through a transformation.
+This is Part Three of our series on the ‘Explore’ phase of The U Journey to guide an organisation through a transformation.

 In Part One we looked at how to set up the Foundation Workshop for success.
 We considered its purpose, where it fits in the overall U Journey and some social processes required to have the kind of rich conversations which support powerful movement towards the desired future.
 Now we dive into the activities themselves.